belenjn/belenjn/README.md

 🙏🏻I would like to be able to start working to consolidate knowledge, meet a team and work with it, learn from the people who form it and start to gain experience in this sector.

-🙇🏻‍♀️I am also open to job offers as a freelancer.